 Existing techniques to remove SO2 from pollution streams can produce a lot of solid and liquid waste and may only remove 60-95 percent of the toxic gas, researchers noted, while the MOF has been shown to eliminate SO2 down to a level below 0.1 parts per million — or 99.99999 percent SO2-free.
 Their study was published on October 14, 2019, in the journal Nature Materials.

 Reference: “Reversible coordinative binding and separation of sulfur dioxide in a robust metal–organic framework with open copper sites” by Gemma L. Smith, Jennifer E. Eyley, Xue Han, Xinran Zhang, Jiangnan Li, Nicholas M. Jacques, Harry G. W. Godfrey, Stephen P. Argent, Laura J. McCormick McPherson, Simon J. Teat, Yongqiang Cheng, Mark D. Frogley, Gianfelice Cinque, Sarah J. Day, Chiu C. Tang, Timothy L. Easun, Svemir Rudić, Anibal J. Ramirez-Cuesta, Sihai Yang and Martin Schröder, 14 October 2019, Nature Materials.

 The team, led by University of Manchester scientists, used X-rays produced at the ALS to explore the detailed molecular structure of the MOF crystals.
-They also performed experiments at Oak Ridge National Laboratory; Diamond Light Source, ISIS Neutron and Muon Source, and Manchester University in the U.K.
+They also performed experiments at Oak Ridge National Laboratory; Diamond Light Source, ISIS Neutron, Muon Source, and Manchester University in the U.K.